HumanCompatibleAI/overcooked-demo/README.md

 ## Saving trajectories
 Trajectories from games run in overcooked-demo can be saved.
 By using `--trajectories-dir` you can specify directory that will be used to save trajectories.
 By default trajectories are saved inside `static/assets/trajectories` directory.

+## Replying trajectories
+Trajectories from specified `--trajectories-dir` can be replayed in `http://localhost/replay`.

 ## Updating Overcooked_ai